 The half-penny for public schools is on the 2020 General Election ballot.
 Election Day is on November 3, and you can also vote early and vote by mail.
 Find your precinct and other voting information at the Duval County Supervisor of Elections Office.

-Why is Duval County Considering a Sales Tax for Schools?
+Why is Duval County Considering a Half-Penny for Schools?

 On May 7, 2019, the Duval County School Board voted to approve a resolution seeking a vote on a half-cent sales tax over 15 years to pay for a $2 billion plan to upgrade our school buildings at a cost of about $6 a month for the average household.
 The Jacksonville Public Education Fund has been following the issue closely.
 As a research-driven, independent organization working to close the opportunity gap, JPEF believes the sales tax is necessary to help improve outcomes for children from low-income backgrounds.
 Read our August 2019 statement calling on the City Council to place the referendum on the ballot.

 JPEF has been working hard to inform the community on this historic opportunity to better fund our schools.
 On this page, you'll find all of our resources about the half-penny sales tax referendum in one place.
 You can also learn more on the Duval County Public Schools' tax referendum website.

 On April 14, the Jacksonville City Council voted to place the referendum on the ballot.
 Read the reaction from education advocates, including JPEF President Rachael Tutwiler Fortune.

 Public Opinion on Taxes for Schools

 Spring 2019: Public Opinion Poll One-Pager